JeffreyBenjaminBrown/hode/README.md

 It lets a user easily represent any natural language expression.
-(A `Rslt` is isomorphic to what some programmers call a "hypergraph" -- but mathematicians claimed that term first, and in math it means something much less general.)
+(A `Rslt` is isomorphic to what some programmers call a "hypergraph" -- but mathematicians claimed that term first, and in math it means something much less expressive.)

 A `Rslt`is a collection of expressions, each of which is either a phrase (like "cats"),